oduwole-ayomipo/MarsKitchen/README.md

 ### Overview 👨‍🏫
 Mars Kitchen is a resturant website designed by Oduwole Ayooo using HTML5, CSS3 and JS.
+Responsiveness across multiple screens and viewport width was the forefront of this project.
+The website has a very elegant landing page with animation to improve user experience during interaction.
+It also has a very responsive navigation bar (that collapses on mobile view) in order to help the users easily navigate the website.
+Furthermore, the website has a detailed about section - that informs the users what mars kitchen is all about, a menu section - that caonsists of the different delicacy prepared by mars kitchen, a reservation section - wheere users and customers can book a table and reserve a seat prior to their next visit, a testimony section - where three distinct testimonies are documented and finally, a contact us page - where users can contact the officials and staffs at Mars Kitchen.

 ### Live Preview 👀
-- The website Mars Kitchen has succesfully been deployed into production environment and can be accessed via the link: marskitchen.netlify.com
+- The website Mars Kitchen has succesfully been deployed into production environment and can be accessed via the link: <a href="https://marskitchen.netlify.com">Mars Kitchen</a>

 ### Assets 🧰
 <img src="https://github.com/oduwole-ayomipo/MarsKitchen/blob/main/assets/Menu-Page.png"/>